AlphaSweater/Security-Bank-Portal/README.md

 - Implemented secure authentication using Argon2

-- Designed strict input validation with Joi for user & transaction data
+- Designed strict input validation with Joi for user and transaction data

 - Added route rate limiting and HTTPS for realistic security posture